titus-ong/zmk-config-sofle-v2/README.md

 ### General typing

-The Shift combos on both sides with num word combo are for capitalisation and typing numbers.
+The Shift combos on both sides with the Num Word combo are for capitalisation and typing numbers.

 ### Programming